 Tucson Mountains Association - Ballot for Election 2017 (See candidate biographies)

 Please note: under our By-Laws, the new Board will meet in January and select one member to serve as president, one as vice-president, one as secretary and one as treasurer.
 The membership elects the Board members and they, in turn, select officers from among them.
-You may vote for up to four Board members if your membership is current.
+You may vote for up to four Board members if vour membership is current.

-members if your membership is current. o nom among thom.
-You may voto 101 up t o loai Boara

 Board Members: Choose four (4)

 Ivy Schwartz or write in

 Jackie Day or write in

 Denise Baldwin or write in

 Debbie Hicks or write in

 The Tucson Mountains Association PO Box 86117 Tucson, AZ 85754-6117

 Please return your ballot to TMA, P.O.
-Box 861 annual meeting and potluck at the Milagro Com •
+Box 86117, Tucson, Az 85754 by October 13th, or bring it to the annual meeting and potluck at the Milagro Community Center by 5:00 p.m. on Sunday, October 22, 2017.

-Thank you to all who have recently renewed yo ur membership!
+Thank you to all who have recently renewed your membership!

-Now is the time to renew your membership \$ 30 You can renew online by going to our website, sone or two year renewal option, or just print, cur PO Box 86117, Tucson, AZ.
-85754-6117 select "click here to jump to th e membersl hip page" and select the
+Now is the time to renew your membership \$ 30.00 (household) annual fee, and invite your neighbors to join!
+You can renew online by going to our website, select "click here to jump to the membership page" and select the one or two year renewal option, or just print, cut out this form, fill out and mail with a check to: TMA.
+PO Box 86117, Tucson, AZ.
+85754-6117

-NameBus iness Name
+Name Business Name

 Address City State Zip

-PhoneEver ning Phone
+Phone Evening Phone

 E-mail